 My eyes bulged at the sight of my father who emerged through the patio doors in nothing but his boxer shorts.

 “Oh, am I interrupting your special sleepover?
 Tell you what, give me back my husband and I’ll be on my way.”
-I folded my arms crossly.
-Looking between my parents who had obviously been doing each other in what was now my house.
+I folded my arms, crossly as I glared between my parents, who had obviously been doing each other in what was now my house.

 “Riley, you aren’t really in a relationship with that man, are you?
 Please tell me you were just doing this to punish me for setting you up with a job.”
 My mom’s pleading face angered me and I felt compelled to defend my man.

 Yeah, alright, it may have started out like that but I fell for the guy.
 He was mine and there was no way I was gonna allow her to trash talk him or talk me out of moving to Bear Creek.

 “So, you saw the news?
 What is it, Mom?
 Isn’t he good enough for me?
 Just because he’s not rich and he doesn’t have a fancy job, you think he’s not good enough?
 Can’t you just be happy that I’ve found someone who loves me for me and not because of my net worth?”
 My eyes darted back and forth between my shocked parents.